NollyOxenFree/SpacecraftStore_CQRS/Presentation/slides/index.md

 ### What is CQRS

 Command and Query Responsibility Segregation
-'  So this is breaking out the concerns of Reading Data ' and Writing Data (Writing being Creating, Updating
+'  CQRS is the command and query responsibiltiy segregation pattern ' This means breaking out and seperating the logic of what does reading data ' from the logic that does all the other logic like Creating, Updating Deleting
-' and Deleting - the CUD of CRUD)

 ***